-The PIE tax rules in the Income Tax Act determine the tax treatment of all income and expenses of the Plan.
+The PIE tax rules in the Income Tax Act 2007 determine the tax treatment of all income and expenses of the Plan.
 Generally, assets are taxed as described below.
 Milford's KiwiSaver Plan Funds may be invested in some or all of these assets:

-Asset Tax payable on capital gains/losses Tax payable on dividends and interest Tax payable on deemed 5% return, per 'Fair Dividend Rate' method

-New Zealand equities No Yes No

-Australian equities No Yes No

-Global equities No No Yes

-Cash and cash equivalents, fixed interest, currency hedges and other financial instruments Yes Yes No
+Asset Tax payable on capital gains/losses Tax payable on dividends and interest Tax payable on deemed 5% return, per 'Fair Dividend Rate' method New Zealand equities No Yes No Australian listed equities No Yes No Global equities (including Australian non-listed equities) No No Yes Cash and cash equivalents, fixed interest, currency hedges and other financial instruments Yes No

-In some circumstances currency hedges will be taxed on a deemed 5% return.
+\ In some circumstances currency hedges will be taxed on a deemed 5% return.